Child using sensory swing during certified autism specialist session

 How to Become a Certified Autism Specialist

-So how do you become an autism specialist?
-Well, you earn a qualifying bachelor’s or higher degree, take 14 contact hours of training, submit your application and then pass the autism competency exam.
+So, how do you become an autism specialist?
+You earn a qualifying degree, accumulate the required experience, complete 14 CE hours of autism-specific training, pay the certification fee, and pass the Autism Competency Exam.

 FIND SCHOOLS